6 Smart Ways to Not Be Part of the $1.3-Trillion Student Loan Epidemic

 Yet, here you are.
 Tied to a much-less-romantic kind of ball and chain.

-If you’re ready to take control of your student loan debt and lighten that burden, here are five things you should start doing today.
+If you’re ready to take control and lighten that burden, here are six things you should start doing today to pay off your student loans.

 1. Figure Out What You Owe

-The first step to getting your debt under control is knowing what you owe.
+The first step to paying off student loans is knowing what you owe.

 Considering you often sign off on student loans as a teenager without a clear understanding of what they even are, we understand if you’re not 100% sure where to begin.